AdrienVannson/doreisa-internship/report/report.typ

 == Structure of this report

-@state-of-the-art goes through the main research projects related to the subject, as well as the some tools and supercomputers that will be useful for Doreisa.
-The first section of @doreisa-design introduces a proof of concept of Doreisa, working correctly with limited performance.
-The following subsections detail improvements made to this solution, until the most advanced version. @performance-evaluation evaluates the performance of the application in various scenarios. @doreisa-development mentions some challenges that were encountered during the development of Doreisa.
+@state-of-the-art presents the research projects, tools that will be useful for Doreisa. @experiments describes the supercomputers used for development and performance evaluation.
+The first section of @doreisa-design introduces a functional Deisa-like system with limited performance.
+The following subsections detail improvements made to this solution, until the most advanced version. @performance-evaluation evaluates the performance of Doreisa in various scenarios. @doreisa-development mentions some challenges that were encountered during the development of Doreisa.

 The Doreisa implementation is available on Github @doreisa-github.
 All the experiments are available on Github as well @doreisa-internship-github.